Resume Tips

 Key Takeaways:

-• Start your resume with an unambiguous objective statement.
+- Begin your resume with a clear objective statement.

-• Tailor your resume for each job application.
+- Make sure you tailor your resume to fit each job application.

-• Be sure to proofread the document thoroughly for any mistakes.
+- Be sure to proofread the document thoroughly for any mistakes.

 Additional Information